How to Measure Training Effectiveness and Improve ROI

 Step 3: Use Surveys and Feedback Wisely

 Surveys are easy to use, but they must be done correctly.
-Short and focused surveys work best.
+Short, focused surveys work best.

 Good survey practices include: